-Project Goal To improve the environmental health of the Noosa River Estuary through active restoration and conservation activities that engage the Noosa Community in meaningful conservation and support economic and community wellbeing.
-Objectives Deliverables Expected completion date (from 1 July 2019 unless otherwise stated) Measurable outcomes Party responsible for Deliverable and (if acceptable) approved by Noosa Council.
+Project Goal at engage the Noos sa River Estuary through active r a Community in meaningful cons Objectives Deliverables Expected completion date (from 1 July 2019 unless otherwise stated) Measurable outcomes Party responsible for Deliverable and (if acceptable) approved by Noosa Council.
 (A1.6) 6 monthly status and progress reports which address, at a minimum: Progress against deliverables and monitoring and evaluation report.
 6 monthly financial statements including a statement of Project income/funding and expenditure 6 monthly 6 monthly status and progress reports, and financial statement, are produced, endorsed by the Technical Advisory Group, and provided to NSC, within 30 days of end of each six (6) month period.
 Reports and financial statements due at the end of the financial year may be included with annual reports and the final report.
 TNC A-2: Site selection (A2.1) Shellfish restoration suitability model incorporating physical parameters of oysters and public and industry usage, access etc. to identify priority sites for restoration.
 12 months Restoration suitability model which incorporates industry, Kabi Kabi knowledge and public interests.
 TNC Identify suitable restoration sites for Phase II and Phase III and appropriate shellfish substrate design and configurations that minimize estuary-user conflict whilst optimizing rehabilitation (A2.2) Obtain necessary State government permits/authorities including particular resource allocation authority, for shellfish ecosystem restoration Obtain necessary local government permits/approvals including in particular fisheries development approval for oyster ecosystem restoration 18 months Outcomes: (a) Obtain all required State government permits/authorities for oyster ecosystem restoration. (b) Obtain all required Local government permits/approvals for oyster ecosystem restoration are obtained.
-13(a) - TNC 13(b) - NSC (A2.3) Community, industry and stakeholder consultation sufficient to gain majority support for oyster ecosystem restoration locations.
+13(a) - TNC 13(b) - NSC Tenaphication (A2.3) Community, industry and stakeholder consultation sufficient to gain majority support for oyster ecosystem restoration locations.
 18 months Records of public and stakeholder consultation, including one-on-one meetings, open forums, media, etc. TNC